 Leaves: The few upper leaves are grass like, but wider, and clasp the stem, which is erect and can slightly branch.
 Upper leaves are short, lower leaves can be 8 to 9 inches long, all bluish-green in color and are backward curving near the tips.
 Margins are smooth, the surfaces are like the stem - matted flattened hairs initially, then becoming smooth.
 Stem leaves are alternate.

-The flower heads are up to 2 1/2 inches wide, composed of fertile yellow ray florets with fringed tips (comprised of 5 small teeth).
+The flower heads are up to 2 1/2 inches wide, composed solely of fertile yellow ray florets with fringed tips (comprised of 5 small teeth).
 The outer yellow rays are much longer than the inner rays.
 The anthers of the five stamens are black and the stamen filaments tightly surround the style which has a bifurcated tip.
-Around the outside of the flower head are 8 to 12 narrow green leaf-like, phyllaries, in a single series, that extend to or just beyond the tips of the outer yellow rays.
+Around the outside of the flower head are 8 to 12 narrow green leaf-like, phyllaries with pointed tips, in a single series, that extend to or just beyond the tips of the outer yellow rays.

 Seed: The closed flower will change quickly to a fluffy seed head.
-The brown seeds (called cypselae) are long (15 mm) and ribbed with a long whitish beak to which is attached a fluffy tannish-white pappus.
+The brown seeds (called cypselae - singular cypsela) are long (15 mm), ribbed and with a long whitish beak to which is attached a fluffy tannish-white pappus.
 Between the ascending spines of the pappus is an interlaced feathery down that is finer than the finest spider web.
 This forms a tall narrow cup to umbrella-like structure.
 This structure is easily taken up by the wind resulting in the plant self-seeding.

 Habitat: Frequently seen in roadsides ditches and other untended patches of ground this species grows in poor soils, moist to mesic conditions, full sun preferred.
 It has a large taproot and propagates by re-seeding.

 Names: "Goatsbeard" refers to the fuzzy seed head.
 See bottom of page for some notes on common name confusion.
 The genus Tragopogon is from two Greek words, tragos, meaning 'goat' and pogon, meaning 'beard'.
-The species, pratensis means 'of the meadows'.
+The species, pratensis means 'of the meadows' - a typical habitat.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-An older scientific name is Tragopogon lamottei Rouy.
+A name sometimes found in older scientific literature is Tragopogon lamottei Rouy but that is not an accepted name.

 Comparisons: A similar plant in the same genus is Yellow Salsify, Tragopogon dubius Scop. which differs from this one in that the flower phyllaries are much longer, the leaves do not reflex backward and the flower stalk enlarges below the head.
 It also prefers drier sites.
 See comparison below.